FAQs: Operations, Health, and Safety

 There will be multiple daily permits that students can buy online and print out to use in addition to hourly visitor parking in the garages.
 West Campus permits will not be available.

-Online permit sales will begin August 3.
+We are selling permits online.
 There will be no in-person sales.
 Mason will email and post information on parking as it is developed.
 The Safe Return site will also post information on parking as it becomes available.

 Schedules will be finalized in the next few weeks.